KF8311/OMSI-FilePacker-UI/README.md

 ### 3. Prepare Your Input List

-Create a text file (e.g., `file_paths.txt`) listing the scenery objects and splines you want to pack, one per line.
+Paste text listing the scenery objects and splines you want to pack, one per line onto the `Input Missing Objects` field.
 To pack a whole folder, end the path with `\*`.

 **Example:**